 Acquiring and Processing:

-France is Europe's second-largest e-commerce market behind Britain.
-Amazon is the largest online retailer, but France is home to a number of successful pure-play e-commerce merchants, including Cdiscount and Vente-Privee.
+(France is Europe's third-largest e-commerce market behind Germany and Britain.
+Amazon is the largest online retailer, but France is home to a number of successful pure-play e-commerce merchants, including Cdiscount, and Veepee.

 Regulatory and Markets Information: